One-Pot Béchamel Sauce

 To start the béchamel, first melt the butter in a small pot over medium-low heat.
 Add the flour and whisk to form a white roux that has a medium consistency.
 Cook the roux for about 1 minute; it should not turn color.

 Slowly temper in the milk, a bit at a time.
-To prevent lumping, let the milk heat up a bit before whisking.
+To prevent lumping, thoroughly whisk together the roux and milk with each addition.
 Once all of the milk has been incorporated, gently simmer uncovered for about 10 to 15 minutes to cook out the starch flavor.

 The béchamel should have a medium consistency (thicker than a sauce).
 Strain if desired.
 Season to taste.